jennielees/full-stack/_posts/2014-08-26-project-resources.md

 week: 9
 ---

+This page has two projects.
+The 'Pirate Bar' exercise is broken out in detail step-by-step.
+The 'Street Sweeping' exercise is left at a high level as an exercise for you.

 ## Sample Project 1: Pirate Bar

 We are going to write a bar manager for a pirate bar.
 The goal of this app is to **take input** and **use a database**.